wombleton/gitlaw-nz/acts/S/Ship Registration Act 1992.md

     *   (c) an entry made under paragraph (a) has the same effect as an entry made under subsection (2).

-    (4) For the purposes of subsection (1), a ship shall be deemed to be constructively lost if there is in respect of that ship a constructive total loss within the meaning of [section 60][131] of the Marine Insurance Act 1908\.
+    (4) For the purposes of subsection (1), a ship shall be deemed to be constructively lost if there is in respect of that ship a constructive total loss within the meaning of [section 60][132] of the Marine Insurance Act 1908\.

-    (5) Every owner of a registered ship commits an offence and is liable to a fine not exceeding $5,000 who fails to comply with subsection (1).
+    (5) Every owner of a registered ship commits an offence and is liable on conviction to a fine not exceeding $5,000 who fails to comply with subsection (1).

     Compare: 1952 No 49 s 399; Shipping Registration Act 1981 s 66 (Aust)

-    Section 32(3A): inserted, on 9 June 1999, by [section 6][132] of the Ship Registration Amendment Act 1999 (1999 No 67).
+    Section 32(3A): inserted, on 9 June 1999, by [section 6][133] of the Ship Registration Amendment Act 1999 (1999 No 67).

+    Section 32(5): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 33 Rights of mortgagees where ship ceases to be registrable